The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Data analysis

+Prior to any selection, the data consisted of about 7 million triggered events.
+Events are required to have a single muon hitting both wire chambers.
+This ensures that the energy corresponds to a single minimum-ionizing particle (MIP) signal and allows the measurement of the detection efficiency as a function of the hit position on a tile.
+This requirement reduces the event sample to 1,720,742 events for the subsequent analysis.
+The finger tiles were not used until a later stage of the data taking operation; hence the corresponding sample contained only about 2.8 million events, which reduced to just 622,635 events after applying the requirement of single-muon traversal.

-The data acquisition system measures a charge, corresponding to the time-integrated current from the SiPM photo sensors in 25\unit{ns} time slices.
+The data acquisition system measures a charge, corresponding to the time-integrated current from the SiPM photosensors in 25\unit{ns} time slices.
 The integrated charge is proportional to the number of photoelectrons, which in turn is proportional to the energy deposited by a MIP that crosses the scintillator.
 Figure~\ref{fig:ts} shows the measured pedestal-subtracted average charge in each of ten time slices for the finger tiles and for the $\sigma$ tiles.
 Time slices 5 through 9 are used in the subsequent analysis to maximize the signal to noise ratio.
 From these plots it can be seen that all tiles were timed-in similarly and the same time slices are therefore used for each tile.

-The event-by-event pedestal per time slice is estimated by adding the charge integrated in the first three time slices, which the plots in Fig.~\ref{fig:ts} show to not contain any signal, and dividing the obtained value by three.
-Unless otherwise noted, the event-by-event pedestal is estimated by multiplying the per-time-slice pedestal value estimated above by the number of time slices that are added to obtain the event integrated charge, i.e., time slices 5 through 9.
+The event-by-event per-time-slice pedestal is estimated by averaging the charge integrated in the first three time slices.
+Unless otherwise noted, the event-by-event pedestal is estimated by multiplying the per-time-slice pedestal value estimated above by the number of time slices that are added to obtain the total integrated charge in the event, i.e., time slices 5 through 9.